 Dollar Store Summer Music Activities, Part 1

 We’re teaming up with Heather Nanney at Fun Key Music to bring you a 3-part series of fun summer activities using items you can find at the dollar store!
 We met Heather at the MTNA National Conference in Baltimore this past March (read about that conference here and here) and we are excited to collaborate with her on this project.
 We’ll post parts 1 and 2 here on 4D and she’ll post her ideas in part 3 on her blog!
-Part 2 will come out this Friday, June 30, and Part 3 will be published on Heather’s blog next Monday, July 3.
+See Part 2 with ideas from Whitney, and Part 3 on Heather’s blog, Fun Key Music!

 Today, I’m sharing 3 ways you can use pool noodles in piano lessons this summer.